Menu Close

 It’s… aluminum foil!!

 I knew foil could keep my casseroles covered, among other household uses.
-And once I had kids and started scouring the interwebs for craft ideas, I came across a lot of foil-related art projects for the littles.
+And once I had kids and started scouring the interwebs for craft ideas, I came across a lot of foil-related art projects for my littles.